 But this tragedy, it turned out, had something of a silver lining.
 Hadden noted that, although the fire was a “gut punch” at the end of an “amazingly draining” year of production, it did occur at a potentially opportune time for the company.

 Prior to the incident, Esquif had been planning a several-week shutdown anyway, at some point in the fall or winter, to reconfigure its factory layout to meet increased demand.
 The fire, Hadden says, forced the company to accelerate the renovation it had been planning all along.

 “It’s been a bit of a blessing in disguise,” he added.

 The new configuration will give Esquif another 30 to 40 percent in capacity when full operations resume and a new thermoforming oven arrives in the spring or early summer.

 The factory officially restarted operations yesterday.
-Hadden says he anticipates a reasonably quick ramp-up, and expects the company will be able to fill 2022 orders, even amid increased demand.
+Hadden said he anticipates a reasonably quick ramp-up, and expects the company will be able to fill 2022 orders, even amid increased demand.
 According to Hadden, Esquif does more than $5 million in annual sales and sells to more than 100 dealers in the U.S. and Canada.

-“Since paddling has turned to more of a seasonal business, we see very minimal impact for 2022,” he says.
+“Since paddling has turned to more of a seasonal business, we see very minimal impact for 2022,” he said.
 “Suppliers have stocked us with raw materials to complete manufacturing and sales will double those of 2021, even with the fire.”